 2. Take a storage container you might think will fit the leaves in loosely.

-3. Place the kitchen paper towel in it leaving aside outside the box.
+3. Place the kitchen paper towel in it leaving out some outside the box.

-4. Place all your leaves into the box and cover with the paper side.
+4. Place all your leaves into the box and cover with the paper.

 5. Cover the container with the lid and store in a refrigerator.

 6. Don’t forget to wash before you use them.

 Method 2 – Store mint with the stems